cyber5w/blog/_posts/2024-02-25-PikabotLoader.md

 ![Error Loading](/assets/images/pikabot/debug.png)

-We can see the malware uses an Anti-Debugging technique by using "INT 0x2D" instruction, this instruction is used to raise an exception for breakpoint, If we are in the debugger no exception will be generated, before that the malware registers an exception handler, this way the attacker know that we are in a debugger if the Custom Handler didn't execute.
+We can see the malware uses an Anti-Debugging technique by using "INT 0x2D" instruction, this instruction is used to raise an exception for breakpoint, If we are in the debugger no exception will be generated, before that the malware registers an exception handler, this way the attacker knows that we are in a debugger if the Custom Handler didn't execute.

 ![Error Loading](/assets/images/pikabot/exc.png)